-As discussed in Notes 26 and 31 to the consolidated financial statements, the Company has an obligation to acquire certain shares of Acreage Holdings, Inc., ("Acreage") in return for a specified number of the Company's common shares, and an option, exercisable at its discretion, to acquire certain other Acreage shares for cash or common shares of the Company as the Company may determine.
-The obligation and the option (collectively, the "Acreage financial instrument") become effective upon the occurrence (or waiver by the Company) of specified changes in United States ("US") federal laws relating to cannabis (the "Acreage Triggering Event").
+As discussed in Notes 24 and 31 to the consolidated financial statements, the Company has an obligation to acquire certain shares of Acreage Holdings, Inc., ("Acreage") in return for a specified number of the Company's common shares, and an option, exercisable at its discretion, to acquire certain other Acreage shares for cash or common shares of the Company as the Company may determine.
+The obligation and the option (collectively, the "Acreage financial instrument") become effective upon the occurrence (or waiver by the Company) of specified changes in United States ("US") federal laws relating to the legalization of cannabis (the "Acreage Triggering Event").
 The Acreage financial instrument is recorded at fair value through earnings in the consolidated financial statements at each reporting period.
-As of March 31, 2021, the Acreage financial instrument was recorded as a financial liability of \$600,000 thousand, with fair value changes of \$(399,849) thousand recognized in other income (expense), net in the year ended March 31, 2021.
+As of March 31, 2022, the Acreage financial instrument was recorded as a financial liability of \$47,000 thousand, with fair value changes of \$553,000 thousand recognized in other income (expense), net in the year ended March 31, 2022.

 We identified the assessment of the fair value measurement of the liability arising from the Acreage financial instrument as a critical audit matter.
 There was a high degree of subjective auditor judgment in the evaluation of the key assumptions that were not directly observable, including the probability of different scenarios when determining the fair value.
-The key assumptions included the probability of each scenario, the number of the Company's shares to be issued, the probability and timing of US legalization, the estimated premium on US legalization, the control premium, and the market access premium.
+The key assumptions included the probability of each scenario, the number of the Company's shares to be issued, the probability and timing of US legalization, the estimated premium on US legalization, and the control premium.